- How often do summer classes meet?

 Undergraduate and graduate summer tuition rates are charged by the credit hour and may vary by program and location.
 Depending upon how much financial aid a student receives during the regular school year, this may actually be less expensive than the same class taken during the school year.

-- Undergraduate tuition rates: Individual undergraduate summer classes, both on campus and online, are charged at the part-time tuition rate of $1,520 per credit.
+- Undergraduate tuition rates: Individual undergraduate summer classes, both on campus and online, are charged at the current part-time tuition rate.
 Some institutes may have reduced tuition.

 Visiting students are charged non-degree tuition rates, which are also billed by credit hour.